 5. Another tip would be to have each child remove their toys, bags and coats etc, after each trip.
 They need to get into the habit of doing this, I know at first they may complain but in time they’ll get the idea and it may filter out to the rest of the house. ( You can but try and live in hope.)

 That’s it you say!
-Well it does read easier than doing it.
+Well, it does read easier than doing it.
 But think of how well you’ll feel once you have this system up and running.
-You won’t have that nagging feeling anymore in your brain and it’s one less thing to do – in doing so you reduce your stress now.
+You won’t have that nagging feeling anymore in your brain and it’s one less thing to do – in doing so you reduce your stress now and put in place a system for keeping it clean or reducing time spent cleaning it in the first place.
 Now take a deep breath and just do it!
 It’s better to do it now while you’re feeling motivated, the longer you leave it the less likely it is you’ll do it.

-If you have any further tips for other parents please leave a comment below.
+If you have any further tips for other parents please leave a comment below this post on my Facebook or Twitter posts.